-The Medical Sciences Campus is composed of the School of Medicine, the School of Dental Medicine, the Graduate School of Public Health, the School of Pharmacy, the School of Health Professions, and the School of Nursing.
+The Medical Sciences Campus is composed of the School of Medicine, the School of Dental Medicine, the Faculty of Biosocial Sciences and Graduate School of Public Health, the School of Pharmacy, the School of Health Professions, and the School of Nursing.
 Three support deanships, i.e., Academic Affairs, Student Affairs, and Administration, assist the Chancellor and the schools in daily operations.